seontechnologies/seon-android-sdk-public/README.md

 Make sure you call `setGeolocationConfig` on `Seon` before calling `getFingerprintBase64` or `stopBehaviourMonitoring` for the SDK to enrich the collected device information with location data.
 For the most accurate results when using the Geofence API, prefer Behaviour Monitoring over simply calling `getFingerprintBase64`.
 Refer to the relevant section in the documentation about how to set up and use Behaviour Monitoring.

-To recieve status codes about the geolocation collection, pass the `SeonCallbackWithGeo` interface to `getFingerprintBase64` or `stopBehaviourMonitoring`.
+To receive status codes about the geolocation collection, pass the `SeonCallbackWithGeo` interface to `getFingerprintBase64` or `stopBehaviourMonitoring`.
 Example:

 ```
 // Initialise Seon SDK, enable geolocation collection and prompt the user for appropriate location permission(s)